Here is a quick author website check-up list for you to consider to improve your site.

-Ditch the Sidebar
+Ditch Your Sidebar

-I can hear you screaming!
-Why?
-Because the sidebar is where you probably have your book cover images linking to Amazon, your social share and follow buttons.
+Your sidebar is where you probably have your book cover images linking to Amazon, your social share, and follow buttons.

-Sure, desktop and laptop visitors can see your sidebar, but as this percentage of visitors is declining, why not make some changes that will work for both technologies?
+But because the number of desktop visitors is declining, why not make some changes that will work for both technologies?

 Write Great Titles and First Lines

 After you have slaved over writing a post or a new page, take your headline and first line and check them on Google.
-Look firstly for the number of results they return.
+Look firstly at the number of results they return.

-But if your platform allows, make your first line H2 (heading 2) and any paragraph titles H3 (heading 3) as this helps your SEO with Google and Bing.
+But if your platform allows, make you use an H2 (heading 2) and any paragraph titles H3 (heading 3) because this helps your SEO ranking with Google and Bing.

 Light, Bright and Minimal

-Another minor change you can make for readability is to change the colour of your text from black to dark grey.
+Another minor change you can make for readability is to change the color of your text from black to dark grey.

-Did I make my point?
-You really want your post to be shared on social media, but without an eye-catching main image, it won’t garner much attention.
-Facebook, Twitter, Flipboard and in particular, Pinterest attract visitors with an appealing image.
+You really want your post to be shared on social media.
+But without an eye-catching main image, it won’t get much attention.

 Also, so an image can be shared correctly, make sure it is larger than 400 x 200px, as many social networks will not share smaller images.